Chang052052/rag-study-assistant/README.md

 Common failure modes include loss of mathematical symbols during PDF parsing, incomplete retrieval caused by overly coarse text chunking, and ambiguity when similar definitions appear across multiple lectures.
 These observations motivate future improvements in document preprocessing and retrieval strategy design.
-An observed failure mode is that top-ranked retrieved chunks may correspond to exam questions that reference a concept (e.g. holomorphic or conformal) rather than the formal definition itself.
-This is particularly visible in sparse retrieval, where keyword overlap with past exam questions can outweigh semantic proximity to textbook definitions.
+An observed failure mode is that top-ranked retrieved chunks may correspond to exam questions that reference a concept (e.g. holomorphic or conformal mappings) rather than the formal textbook definition itself.
+This behaviour is particularly evident in sparse retrieval, where strong keyword overlap with past exam questions can outweigh semantic proximity to precise definitions.